krishna4104/RigBetel_Labs_Micro_Ros/README.md

 String string_value

 > ## Adding a new package to the build system
-> First, we are going to create a new package, I assume that you have a ROS 2 Foxy installation in your computer (let me know if not):
+> First, we are going to create a new package, I assume that you have a ROS 2 Humble installation in your computer (let me know if not):
 >
 > ```shell
 > # Go to this library folder installation